The 7 Best Reasons to Have a Wellness Program in 2024

 1) Wellness Programs Improve Employee Health Behaviors

 The core of every good wellness program is behavior change.
 With the right education, skills, motivation, skills/tools, and social support, people change behaviors.
 Wellness programs are good at helping people adopt and maintain healthy behaviors.
-This is perhaps the biggest benefit of having a wellness program.
+This is perhaps the biggest benefit of having or reasons to have a wellness program.

 Many studies have evaluated the ability of wellness programs to improve health behaviors.
 Not every wellness program is able to show positive results.
 The ones that are well-organized and follow effective behavior change models show the best results.

 Here are the results of a recently published evaluation.
 The 1,800 employees at this worksite reported their health behaviors at baseline, one year, and two years after the program began.

 Just about anybody can have healthy behaviors for a few days or weeks.
 The key is to maintain healthy behaviors for years.
 As soon as you stop having healthy behaviors you stop getting the benefits.